Map all locationsAll Outdoor Activities

 Patriotic celebration in America’s birthplace

-Independence Day in Philadelphia kicks-off with a series of inspirational events in Historic Philadelphia including Celebration of Freedom and the Independence Day Parade featuring more than 6,000 participants from around the country.
+Independence Day in Philadelphia kicks off with a series of inspirational events in Historic Philadelphia including Celebration of Freedom and the Independence Day Parade.

 Annual festival in Historic Germantown celebrating African American freedom